cosmosclassroom/cosmosintheclassroom/slides/hlec_9.2-electricity-currents.md

 ---

 ## Problem 2: Power Consumption
-A circuit has a 9 V battery connected to a 3 Ω resistor:
+A circuit has a 9 V battery connected to a 3 $\Omega$ resistor:

 a) What is the current in the circuit?
 b) What is the power dissipated by the resistor?